 With its deep blue waters and white sand beaches, the multi-award winning Bintan Resorts offers the escape that we all dream of.
 It also comes with accommodations that guests with an appreciation for the finer things in life can enjoy.

 Other than its beauty, what makes Bintan so enticing is that it’s easily accessible.
 Residents of Indonesia can take a flight from Jakarta, Medan, and Pekanbaru, heading straight to Raja Haji Fisabilillah Airport.
 From Singapore, a one-hour high-speed catamaran ride from Tanah Merah Ferry Terminal is all it takes to reach this amazing tropical sojourn.
-And if you’re coming from Changi Airport, there’s a shuttle bus that will bring you to the terminal for only SG$2!

 With its designer golf courses and award-winning recreational facilities, Bintan Resorts has something in store for everyone.
 Here, we’ve carefully curated a three-day, two-night itinerary for you, to ensure that you will make the most of your time off.